(Updated February 2021)

-My kids know that Mary and I play D&D. We were on a podcast for a while, so just about every other weekend, they had to go to bed a little earlier so that we can do “our show.”
+My kids know that my wife and I play Dungeons and Dragons.
+We were on a podcast for a while (AWFUL GOOD, rip), so just about every other weekend, they had to go to bed a little earlier so that we could do our show.
 Frankly, I’ve even done very short improv D&D with the kids before, but it’s always been so fluid that, similar to the rules of Who’s Line Is It Anyway, “where everything’s made up and the points don’t matter.”

 Which made me a very happy dad and DM.